Main page I Packages I Help I Forum

 Need to get in touch?
 Wish to submit some packages, translate SvarDOS to your language, or otherwise contribute?
 Or maybe you'd like some information about SvarDOS?
-The project has a mailing list just for that.
+Come visit the SvarDOS community forum.
 You may also wish to take a look at the project's ticket list.

 The links above point to the latest stable build of installation images (that is, build 20231124) and that's the build we recommend.
 Otherwise, archival and staging builds can be found in our files section, but that's only if you like living dangerously.

 Wondering how SvarDOS is built?
 Take a look at the project's SVN, where all the build-related files and scripts are stored.
 To pull the sources using the standard subversion client use this: